James White

 In 1820 White obtained a British patent No. 4485 for preparation and spinning of textiles.

-James White died on 17 December 1825, aged 63, in Manchester.
+James White died on 17 December 1825, aged 63, at his home in Chorlton-on-Medlock, Manchester.
 He was described in his obituary notice as a Civil engineer and author of the New Century of Inventions.